mominurr/Email-Spam-Detection-With-Machine-Learning/README.md

 **Model Use**: After training, this model is used for prediction.
-For prediction, run `app.py` file.

-## Video Representation
+## Live Project
-Check out the video representation of the project for a more interactive and engaging overview: [Email Spam detection Video](https://youtu.be/Ac6sMdDDBBU)
+The application is hosted live on Streamlit, making it easily accessible for users to input email text and get real-time predictions.

+**The live project can be accessed at the following URL:** [Live Web App - Email Spam Detection](https://email-spam-detections.streamlit.app)

 ## Requirements
 Ensure you have the following libraries installed to run the script: